otto-de/api-guidelines/guidelines/020_guidelines/060_resources/2070_must-support-hypermedia-controls.md

 This rule applies to public APIs.
 For private APIs it is a recommendation.
 :::

 Provide links to navigate the result.
-Clients have to be able to navigate the collection without any additional knowledge.
-If the link is present, it has to point to a valid segment of the collection resource.
+Clients must be able to navigate the collection without additional knowledge.
+If the link is present, it must point to a valid segment of the collection resource.
 The [IANA link relations](http://www.iana.org/assignments/link-relations/link-relations.xhtml) must be used whenever applicable.

 The most common ones are: